eulerlab/rd10_rgc/README.md

 # rd10_rgc

-This repository contains the analysis code and notebboks underlying the analyses published in [Dyszkant et al. (2025)](https://www.biorxiv.org/content/10.1101/2024.09.06.610955v1.abstract): *"Photoreceptor degeneration has heterogeneous effects on functional retinal ganglion cell types".*
+This repository contains the analysis code and notebooks underlying the analyses published in [Dyszkant et al. (2025)](https://www.biorxiv.org/content/10.1101/2024.09.06.610955v1.abstract): *"Photoreceptor degeneration has heterogeneous effects on functional retinal ganglion cell types".*

 # Repository structure
 The repository contains the code to reproduce the analyses and figures.